vladh/hare-hazel/README.md

-# hare-peony
+# hare-hazel

-This is a 3D game engine written from scratch in Hare.
-It's based on the [peony game engine](https://git.sr.ht/~vladh/peony).
-I haven't yet decided the scope of this implementation.
-It might be a full rewrite of the C++ version, it might only feature basic components.
+This is a very simple 3D game engine written from scratch in Hare.
+It's loosely based on the [peony game engine](https://git.sr.ht/~vladh/peony), but implements a much more minimalistic render pipeline.

-For more details on the capabilities of the C++ engine, check out the original [peony game engine](https://git.sr.ht/~vladh/peony).
 Here's a picture of a scene from the full C++ engine.
+After I've done some more work on hare-hazel I'll add a screenshot that's more representative.

 ![peony screenshot](https://vladh.net/static/peony@1000px.jpg)